jaytohe/igmod/README.md

 6. Go to the build dir of the patched apk and copy the new classesN+1 dex to the hybrid apk zip.

-7. Zipalign using `/zipalign -v 4 '/home/anton/Documents/Hobby Projects/Instagram Mod/V210/hybrid.apk' '/home/anton/Documents/Hobby Projects/Instagram Mod/V210/hybrid_signed.apk'`
+7. Zipalign using `/zipalign -v 4 '/hybrid.apk' 'hybrid_signed.apk'`

-8. Sign the apk using `./apksigner sign --ks '/home/anton/Documents/Hobby Projects/Instagram Mod/V210/ig.keystore' --ks-key-alias INSTAGRA '/home/anton/Documents/Hobby Projects/Instagram Mod/V210/hybrid_signed.apk'`
+8. Sign the apk using `./apksigner sign --ks 'ig.keystore' --ks-key-alias INSTAGRA 'hybrid_signed.apk'`

 9. Copy apk to device and install.

+The process described above is how the patched apk present in [arm64](https://github.com/jaytohe/igmod/tree/main/arm64) folder is produced.
+The steps are provided for transparency's sake in case you do not trust my apk and want to patch it yourself ;)